jsreese92/tutorScheduler/eric/README.txt

 the 'day' column is the primary key,type VARCHAR with length 3.  each h07...h23 column is an INT.

-You'll also need to change the database connection at the top of ALL php files: admin.php, admin_submit_hours.php, requests.php, AND requests_submit.php because right now it's connecting to 'localhost', 'jonesep', '', 'tutorScheduler'
+You'll also need to change the database connection at the top of ALL php files: admin.php AND requests.php because right now it's connecting to 'localhost', 'jonesep', '', 'tutorScheduler'

-NOTE: YOU SHOULD NEVER ACCESS admin_set_script.php or requests_submit UNLESS it is through the submit button.
-IF YOU DO, IT WILL SCREW THINGS UP.
-We should probably fix this...somehow.
-But hell if I know how.
-I'm sure it's pretty straightforward to check if the page was reached from the submit button and only run the script if it was, but I'm not sure.
-I'll look into it.
+NOTE: YOU SHOULD NEVER ACCESS requests.php UNLESS it is through the submit button.
+I'm using pickStudent.php to mock up the login page, where the current active student is selected.
+First go there and pick a PID, THEN you can mess with the request form.